quexiang/OpenMindat/README.md

 ### News

+Due to ongoing server migration, the new Mindat server's API is not yet fully deployed.To ensure the normal execution of this R package, please specify the base_url parameter as "147.135.28.115" when executing mindat_connection.The details are as follows: mindat_connection(`YourToken`,base_url = "147.135.28.115")

+When the new Mindat server is fully deployed, please connect using the default settings: mindat_connection(`YourToken`).

 The first version of the OpenMindat R package has been published on CRAN and can be accessed via https://cran.r-project.org/web/packages/OpenMindat/index.html

 ### Overview